Journal of Artist and Storyteller Maureen Carlson: In search of

 on the clay part of the mail order business in order to specialize

-in Maureen Carlson designs, which includes how-to books, push molds,
+in Maureen Carlson designs, which included how-to books, push molds,

 stories and several lines of collectible characters, including